Rich-Harris/svg-parser/README.md

 # svg-parser

-Take a string representing an SVG document or fragment, turn it into a plain old JavaScript object.
+Take a string representing an SVG document or fragment, turn it into [HAST](https://github.com/syntax-tree/hast) JavaScript object.

 ## Installation